 What makes doing the right thing difficult is that because it’s not an ingrained habit, it’s simply not going to feel right.
 Sometimes it’s going to feel all sorts of wrong.
 This is normal.
 Do it anyway.
 After a week, or sometimes less, it won’t feel wrong anymore.
 After a month, it’ll feel wrong to not take action.

 2. Understand that I don’t feel like it is only a thought you give meaning to.
 Most people let it mean they should not do something they know they should.
 What I do when I get that thought (which is usually when I’m warm in bed) is interpret the thought as a huge call to action & immediately jump out of bed & do what I don’t feel like doing.
 I look at it as a message from my old self calling for my new self to come to the rescue.
 It’s the old me desiring to become a better me.

 3. I’ll sometimes say to myself, “let’s get uncomfortable!” & not let it make me flinch.
 I laugh to myself at how I used to react to these feelings & what a wimp I was.

 4. I’ll journal for 2 full pages to see if I can uncover beliefs that are holding me back.

-5. I’ll make a daily To DO breaking down intimidating projects or goals into bite sized tasks (30 minutes to an hour).
-If I can accomplish even 1 thing on the list each day, it’s amazing how much I can accomplish without stress.
+5. I’ll make a daily To DO list breaking down intimidating projects or goals into bite sized tasks (30 minutes to an hour).
+If I can do even 1 thing on the list each day, it’s amazing how much I can accomplish without stress.